My Garden’s Boundaries Are the Horizon

 Exploring photography, printmaking, installation, textile, language and printed matter, in her practice Maartje Fliervoet aims to make space for the undefined and the formless as a way of thinking.
 Her works generally question states of fixedness.
 In 2015 she initiated Manifold Books in her studio: a project space for contemporary art looking into relations between book space and exhibition space.

 While writing on water and its interplanetary distribution, we received permission to include a poem by the poet Elicura Chihuailaf about water from a Mapuche perspective.
-Notably, the poem’s title Itrofill mogen (“The water of life”) recurs in the voice-over of Seba Calfuqueo’s video work Kowkülen (Liquid Being) from 2020.
+Notably, the poem’s title Itrofill mogen (“The water of life”) recurs in the subtitles of Seba Calfuqueo’s video work Kowkülen (Liquid Being) from 2020.
 Composed by an audiovisual recording and the author’s writing, the work goes through a physical, personal and poetic journey regarding water, wetlands, lakes, oceans, rivers and springs.
 It addresses the body, binarism, gender, sexuality, the historical relationship between water and life, as well as their potential as a living space, necessary to the relationship of all territories.
 This video will be on view during opening hours after twilight.

 Seba Calfuqueo is an artist whose work critically reflects on the social, cultural, and political status of the Mapuche people in contemporary Chilean society.
 Her expansive practice mobilises installations, ceramics, performance, and video to explore their heritage, feminism, and sexual dissidence.
 Her work often parses out the cultural similarities and differences, as well as stereotypes, that emerge from the intersection of Indigenous and westernised modes of thought.
 Seba Calfuqueo is also part of the Mapuche collective Rangiñtulewfü and contributes to the magazine Yene.

+The objects that emerged during the process of writing included artefacts, mementos and relics; things that were connected to our stories.
+While some of these objects could never be physically found or encountered, others became part of the repertoire of things exhibited in this show.
+For instance, the Iranian lacquer pen box from the Qajar period (19th century), with the pattern of bird and flower, refers to an old story about public secrets and smuggling miniature artworks.
+Birds and flowers were adopted as a symbol for lovers in miniature paintings in the mid-sixteenth century, when drawing figures was forbidden.
+Keeping secrets in public became an important element in our writing.
 Another fitting example comes from a story about the Hoowz-e-Joosh in Fin Garden (Kashan, Iran), recounting that the bottom of this pool was once covered with beautiful tiles that at some point were stolen.
 Even though we never found any clue about where they were, a tile from Kashan from another context made its way into the show.
 On view are also a few Iranian sun inspired textiles that resonated with a hypothesis of water originating from dust emanated by the sun.
 It refers to mithraism as the sun figure is a symbol of Mehr; an ancient Iranian deity (yazata) of covenants, light, oaths, justice, the Sun and friendship.
 A female face overlaid on the sun pattern may also refer to Anahita the goddess of water, rain, abundance and victory.